 Film still appears to be a viable option for long-term storage.
 However, risk of loss through environmental factors is limited only by strict adherence to stringent storage policies:

-Here are the things that happen to film when not stored properly:
+Here are 3 things that happen to film when not stored properly:

 Silver Oxidation – Causes blemishes due to silver corrosion on film when storage room temperatures exceed 70°F or when relative humidity exceeds 50%.

 Scratches and mold – Dust is a major cause of mold and abrasions on microfilm, microfiche, and aperture cards.